IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 JVM Options
 -----------

 JVM stands Java Virtual Machine and as a Java application, Glassfish can read JVM options when it is started.
-A number of JVM options are configured by the installer below is a complete list of the Dataverse-specific JVM options.
+A number of JVM options are configured by the installer.
+In this section we present a complete list of the Dataverse-specific JVM options.
 You can inspect the configured options by running:

 ``./asadmin list-jvm-options | egrep 'dataverse|doi'``